herobrinecat/bfdibranches-server/README.md

 (If the decompiler complains about encryption key, then you're most likely trying to decompile for version below 0.1.4, the solution is to update or use the hex editor method)

-**The url text you see after you changed the server to the custom server on the top-right is normal and is expected**
+**(The URL text you see after you changed the server to the custom server on the top-right is normal and is expected)**